 ENDORSEMENTS & REVIEWS

-"Thompson’s moving collection of narrative voices proves that there are as many different pregnancy and birth stories as there are mothers — a personal, compelling reminder of why women’s reproductive healthcare matters, and why one size does not fit all.”
+"Thompson’s moving book proves that there are as many different ways of becoming a family as there are mothers — a personal, compelling reminder of why women’s reproductive healthcare matters, and why one size does not fit all.”

-Jodi Picoult.
-New York Times bestselling author of Small Great Things and A Spark of Light.
+Jodi Picoult, #1 New York Times bestselling author

-“Immersive, compassionate, and vulnerable, Rebecca Thompson’s Held Together invites us to walk with her as she navigates her own journey to parenthood and the beautiful, messy, uplifting stories of the families she cares for along the way.”
+“Immersive, compassionate, and vulnerable, Held Together invites us to walk with Dr. Thompson as she navigates her own journey to parenthood and the beautiful, messy, uplifting stories of the families she cares for along the way.”

-Lori Gottlieb, LMT.
-New York Times bestselling author of Maybe You Should Talk to Someone: A Therapist, Her Therapist, and Our Lives Revealed.
+Lori Gottlieb, MFT, New York Times bestselling author of Maybe You Should Talk to Someone: A Therapist, Her Therapist, and Our Lives Revealed

 “We are, indeed, held together–by love, by stories, by what we have in common and also by how we are unique.
 This book does not seem like a book.
 It seems like a quilt that weaves together stories to create a treasure, and reading it is a healing.
 The message rings true, as Tess’s words assure us: ‘Telling our stories might save us all.’